heavyai/heavydb/docs/source/execution/overview.rst

 Relational Algebra Abstract Interpreter and Optimizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``RelAlgAbstractInterpreter`` deserializes the JSON string containing the optimized relational algebra tree from Calcite.
 The interpreter creates a ``RelAlgNode`` object for each top-level relational algebra node.
-Each ``RelAlgNode`` is made up of ``Rex`` (relational algebra expression) nodes.
+Each ``RelAlgNode`` is made up of ``Rex`` (relational algebra :term:`expression`) nodes.
 The interpreter also manages OmniSciDB specific query optimization (see :doc:`./optimizer`).
 After optimization, each RA node in the tree is a discrete unit of execution, typically referred to as a **query step**.

 Relational Algebra Translator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~